-As energy-efficient technology races ahead, the government and private industries alike are hustling to keep up.
+As the technology needed for energy-efficiency races ahead, the government and private industries alike are hustling to keep up.

 This spending initiative is designed to drive innovation in multisystem technology packages.
 It’s success will ultimately rely upon the combined efforts of both public energy consultancies and non-governmental agencies, utilities, and technology providers.